-Country kitchen makeover with upcycled furniture and high-street buys
+Country kitchen makeover on a budget with upcycled furniture

-Before and after – patio doors are replaced with a window to create a family-friendly kitchen

-This country kitchen makeover features upcycled furniture, high-street buys and a few investment items

 ‘Moving into this house was the beginning of a whole new lifestyle for us as a family,’ says the owner.
-‘Growing up in a smallish home meant I was always after more space; room for us to eat together, play together and just generally enjoy each other’s company, and I finally found what I’d been looking for in this house.’
+‘Growing up in a small home meant I was always after more space.
+Room for us to eat together, play together and just generally enjoy each other’s company, and I finally found what I’d been looking for in this house.’

 With two reception rooms, three generous bedrooms, outside space and a kitchen big enough for a large dining table, there’s oodles of room for her little family.
 But while the property itself had plenty to offer, the decor left a lot to be desired.
-The kitchen, in particular, wasn’t to her taste.
-The layout was impractical, with double doors eating into valuable storage space, broken tiles and mould.
+The kitchen idea, in particular, wasn’t to her taste.

+The kitchen layout was impractical, with double doors eating into valuable storage space, broken tiles and mould.

 It took a huge amount of work to renovate.
 ‘We pulled up the flooring, ripped out the units and even replaced the double doors with a window looking out onto the garden,’ recalls the owner.
 ‘We also installed a stable door – something I’d long had my heart set on – and replastered.’

+The upcycled furniture ideas meant the renovation was manageable on an affordable budget.

-Even though she lives in a city, traditional decor is more the style, so she used this as a starting point for the scheme. ’We went for patterned Laura Ashley floor tiles, and metro tiles for the walls.
+Even though she lives in a city, traditional decor is more her style, so she used this as a starting point for the country kitchen scheme.

+‘We went for patterned floor tiles, and metro tiles for the walls.
 I struggled to settle on a colour for the cabinets, but in the end I chose sage green.
 And I made sure that the unit doors could easily be upcycled in case I decide to redecorate later.’
+Using the best furniture paint for the job means upcycling in the future will be a breeze.

 A beautiful cream cooker reinforces the theme, as does the Belfast sink, which the owner confesses was ‘non-negotiable’.